-The Nomination Committee met twice during the financial year with full attendance by its members.
-During the financial year ended 31 December 2023, the Nomination Committee carried out amongst others, the following activities in discharging its duties and responsibilities as set out in its terms of reference, a copy of which is available at www.watta.com.my:-
+The Nomination Committee met once during the financial year with full attendance by its members.
+During the financial year ended 31 December 2024, the Nomination Committee carried out amongst others, the following activities in discharging its duties and responsibilities as set out in its terms of reference, a copy of which is available at www.watta.com.my:-

-- Reviewed the tenure of Independent Non-Executive Directors and the 12-year tenure limit on Independent Non-Executive Directors effective June 2023; - Reviewed and assessed the Board structure, size and composition and diversity; - Reviewed and assessed the effectiveness and performance of the Board and Board Committees, the performance and contributions of individual Directors, and the term of office of the Audit Committee; - · Reviewed and assessed the Board's and individual Director's required mix of skills, experience and other qualities; - Determined and reviewed the Directors standing for re-election at the AGM of the Company and recommended them to the Board for consideration; - Conducted annual assessment on the independence of the Independent Non-Executive Directors in accordance with the MCCG based on established criteria and recommended to the shareholders for approval the retention of an Independent Non-Executive Director who had served for more than nine (9) years at the Company's AGM; - Reviewed and noted the training programme(s) attended by the Directors; and - Reviewed the proposal on appointment of an Independent Non-Executive Director and recommended the same to the Board for approval.
+- · Reviewed and assessed the Board structure, size and composition and diversity; - Reviewed and assessed the effectiveness and performance of the Board and Board Committees, the performance and contributions of individual Directors, and the term of office and performance of the Audit Committee; - Reviewed and assessed the Board's and individual Director's required mix of skills, experience and other qualities; - Determined and reviewed the Directors standing for re-election at the annual general meeting ("AGM") of the Company and recommended them to the Board for consideration; - Reviewed the tenure of each Director and conducted annual assessment on the independence of the Independent Non-Executive Directors; and - Reviewed and noted the training programme(s) attended by the Directors.